craighillelson/aws-sap-c02-prep/README.md

 # Terms
 - **ASN**: Autonomous System Number
-- **BGP**: Border Gateway Protocol, used by some AWS services such as Direct Connect and Dynamic Site to Site VPNs
+- **BGP**: Border Gateway Protocol, used by some AWS services such as Direct Connect and Dynamic Site to Site VPNs, BGP uses the shortest path first (SPF) algorithm to determine the best path to route traffic
 - **Deployment Strategies**
     - **Blue/Green Deployment**: two identical environments, one (blue) running the current application version and the other (green) running the new version.
 After testing, traffic is switched to the green environment.
     - **Canary Deployment**: new version is rolled out to a small subset of users first